Lucipher/moustache-cms-bootstrap/README.md

 **In Addition to Moustach by Amkirwan:**

-- Twitter Bootstrap UI
+- Twitter Bootstrap Admin UI

 ## Getting Started Quickly

 - A recent version of MongoDB >= 2.0 installed and running.
-- Then clone the repo git clone git://github.com/amkirwan/moustache-cms.git
+- Then clone the repo git clone git://github.com/n00b2pr0/moustache-cms-bootstrap.git
 - Run bundle install
 - Then run rake db:seed it will create a admin login account for the user account with the login 'admin@moustachecms.org' and the password 'moustache'